-Standard 1 has three skills statements that help students learn crucial career readiness concepts.
+The Professional Standards and Employability Skills standard notes three statements that help students learn crucial career readiness concepts.

 Specifically, students must be able to:

-Though these skills are relatively general, they are crucial for any student entering the workforce -- even in the healthcare industry!
+Though these skills are relatively general, they are crucial for any student entering the healthcare industry.

-Standard 2 has 17 skills statements that apply academic knowledge and skills into a healthcare context.
+Math, Science, Language, and Social Studies Skills includes 17 statements that apply academic knowledge and skills into a healthcare context.

-These Principles of Health Science TEKS standards ensure that students can use general skills learned in academic courses to better understand healthcare skills and concepts.
+These Principles of Health Science TEKS standards ensure that students can use general skills learned in academic courses to understand healthcare skills and concepts better.

-Standard 3 has four skills statements related to communication concepts every healthcare employee must understand.
+Communication Skills features four statements related to communication concepts every healthcare employee must understand.